 Carolina Skillet Cake one the easiest cakes you’ll ever make.
 Just because it’s easy, doesn’t mean it’s not delicious.
 This is one cake that you’ll want to make again and again.
 It pairs well with coffee and is the perfect ending to a rustic meal.

-Don’t wait until you have company to enjoy this cake.
+Don’t wait until you have company over to enjoy this cake.
 It’s also good for Saturday breakfast or brunch.